tom-howard/acs6121/docs/ros/other-options/docker-ros2.md

 ## Acknowledgments

-This solution has been put together by Atri Hegde, a COM2009 student from 2024 (and a course demonstrator in 2025!)
+This solution has been put together by Atri Hegde, a former COM2009 undergraduate student (from 2024).

 **Thanks Atri**!!